tmpim/netmountcc/README.md

 ### API

 If using the `USERLIST` environment variable, an API on the `/api` path will be added.
-The API is only accessible by users whose config has the `isAdmninistrator` flag set to true.
+The API is only accessible by users whose config has the `isAdministrator` flag set to true.
 All requests return a 200 status code, with an `ok` boolean in the response object to flag whether the operation really was successful.
 Endpoints include:

 #### `user/add`